Best Payroll Software in 2026: UK Cloud Options Compared

 Verdict

-While you're spoilt for choice when it comes to cloud-based payroll software, our research points to Iris Staffology as being the best one for your business.
+And while you’re spoilt for choice when it comes to good cloud-based payroll software, our testing revealed Staffology Payroll by IRIS to be the best option overall.

 FAQs